 Set up a Payment Plan

 The IRS is typically willing to let you set up a monthly payment plan on payroll taxes if you owe less than $25,000 and can pay off the balance in less than 24 months.
 If you owe more or need longer to pay, you’ll need to work directly with a revenue officer to set up payments.
-They may not be willing to work with you.
 For best results, you should hire a tax attorney to argue your case.

 Request an Offer in Compromise for Payroll Taxes